Guns are now the LEADING cause of death of children in America

 These questions could save your child’s life.

-The open-source Asking Saves Kids (ASK) campaign has been adopted by thousands of groups, schools and communities across America.
+The open-source Asking Saves Kids (ASK) campaign has been adopted by thousands of doctors, hospitals, schools and communities across America.

 Most importantly, 19 million parents now say they ASK about guns before sending their kids to play at someone’s home.

-Harvard found ASK to be the only gun violence prevention message ever proven to be effective
+A Harvard study found ASK to be the only gun violence prevention message ever proven to be effective

 ASK was created in 2000 by the GVP leadership in alliance with the American Academy of Pediatrics

-GAO found ASK to be the only gun violence prevention message ever proven to be effective
+A GAO study found ASK to be the only gun violence prevention message ever proven to be effective

 We modeled ASK on two of the most successful open-source social change campaigns in US history.

-“Friends Don’t Let Friends Drive Drunk” made everyone responsible if a friend drives drunk.
-Culture shifted, behaviors changed, new laws were passed and drunk-driving deaths fell 60%.
+“Friends Don’t Let Friends Drive Drunk” made all of us responsible if a friend drives drunk.
+Culture shifted, behaviors changed and new laws were passed.
+Drunk-driving deaths fell 60%.

-“Second-Hand Smoke Kills” shifted culture and behaviors, laws banning smoking in public then passed and the percentage of Americans smoking fell from 38% to an all-time low of 12%.
+“Second-Hand Smoke Kills” shifted culture and behaviors on smoking.
+Laws banning smoking in public were then passed and the percentage of Americans smoking fell from 44% to 12%.

-ASK begins a conversation in homes and neighborhoods across America about guns in the home, how they are stored and if they are safe.
-Over time, behaviors shift and culture changes as we prioritize the safety of our children and families.
-This is how common-sense change begins.
+ASK begins a conversation in neighborhoods across America about guns in the home, how they are stored and if they are safe.

 Thank you for your support!